DogeOk/age_detector/README.md

-# Age detect
+# Age detecting

-Project for detecting person age on images.
+Project for detecting a person's age in images.

 [Used Dataset](https://www.kaggle.com/datasets/abhikjha/appa-real-face-cropped)

-`train_model.py` and `split_data.ipynb` contains code for training similar model.
+`train_model.py` and `split_data.ipynb` contain code for training a similar model.

 ## How to launch
 1. [Download and install Python](https://www.python.org/downloads/)